Former Boston College student charged in boyfriend's suicide

 Erin Carr’s latest documentary reexamines the Michelle Carter caseJuly 14, 201903:48

-Rollins acknowledged the bill and the Carter case on Monday in announcing the charge against You.
+Rollins acknowledged the bill and the Carter case Monday in announcing the charge against You.

 "The culprits are both the girlfriends in those circumstances, but where I would distinguish, and I think the facts will show, in Carter there was very limited physical contact prior and some very egregious language in the moments leading up to the death," Rollins said.

-"We have, quite frankly, the opposite of that," Rollins said of the circumstances surrounding Urtula's death.
+"We have, quite frankly, the opposite of that," Rollins said regarding Urtula's and You's tumultuous relationship.
 "We have a barrage, a complete and utter attack on this man's very will and conscious and psyche by an individual to the tune of 40,000 text messages in the two months leading up."

-Prosecutors added that You told Urtula to kill himself hundreds of times, and that she tracked him through his cellphone to the parking garage where he would take his own life.
+Prosecutors added that You instructed Urtula hundreds of times to kill himself, and that she tracked him through his cellphone to the parking garage where he would take his own life.

 "You was aware of his location and was present on the roof of the parking structure at the time that he did jump," Suffolk County Assistant District Attorney Caitlin Grasso said.